 c) Satire basically means made-up bullshit.

 Have great memories of your own?
+What has your family been doing to pass the time during Coronavirus lockdown?
 Don’t be shy…share this and add your favorites!